NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

    stereo_gui left.tif right.tif run/run

-and then the match file is loaded from the *IP matches* menu.
+and then the match file is loaded from the *IP matches -> View IP matches* menu.
 (Auto-detection works only when the images are not mapprojected, stereo was not run on image clips, and alignment method is not ``epipolar`` or ``none``.)